bentleygd/ITGC/README.md

 See DOCS.md for more detailed documentation.

 # Features
-- Automated security reviews for Linux, AIX and Oracle DBs.
+- Automated security audits for Linux, AIX and Oracle DBs.
 <h2>AIX/Linux</h2>
 <h3>AIX/Linux User Auditing</h3>
 Linux user accounts are compared to a list of accounts that are retrieved from Active Directory using.
 Any Linux account that has a valid login shell that does not have a corresponding active directory account is flagged as an audit finding.
 A list of local accounts must be maintained for exceptions to the audit process (e.g., root).